illinois death tax illinois death tax

 Estate Planning Techniques

 As part of a competent strategy to curb possible Illinois death tax liability, it’s essential to consider several well-established estate planning methods.
-Gifting assets can prove effective, as Illinois upholds no gift tax and the federal law permits an annual gift tax exclusion of $15,000 per recipient in 2021.
-These gifts reduce the value of the estate, hence decreasing potential estate tax.
+Gifting assets can prove effective, as Illinois upholds no gift tax, and the federal law permits an annual gift tax exclusion of $15,000 per recipient in 2021.
+These gifts reduce the value of the estate, hence decreasing the potential estate tax.

 Next, a family limited partnership (FLP) proves quite beneficial.
 The FLP controls family assets, allowing managing partners to gift limited partnership interests to family members.
 This move can considerably depreciate the taxable value of the estate without sacrificing control over the assets.